Mary Macdonald

-Scandal
+False Allegations

-In 2005, the same year she was knighted, Macdonald was falsely accused of assaulting a pupil at an assembly rehearsal.
+In 2005, the same year she was knighted, Dame Mary was falsely accused of assaulting a pupil at an assembly rehearsal.

 Two mothers turned up, obviously very angry, and one of them accused me of slapping her child… Obviously I quickly denied it; it was too ridiculous for words.
 I hardly knew the child or the parent.
 It was a child in our early years section.
 I didn't know anything about the incident - I hadn't been anywhere near the early years area during the practice assembly, which is when the parent said something had happened.
 It appeared that the child had behaved badly and lashed out at other pupils and staff.
 A nursery nurse had held her on her knee throughout the rehearsal to keep her under control.
 "I think this mother was annoyed that someone had seen fit to discipline her daughter and she was determined to make trouble for the school", according to Dame Mary.